MediLot/cool-webapp/README.md

 # Scripts:

-1.  [init.sh](init.sh): Loads the demo dataset and starts two dockers

-It uses [preprocess.py](utils/preprocess.py) to load the demo dataset and run init.sh.
+1.  [init.sh](init.sh): Loads the demo dataset and starts two dockers.
+Uses [preprocess.py](utils/preprocess.py) to load the demo dataset and run init.sh.

 2.  [start.sh](start.sh): Builds the dockers for COOL and COOL front-end, and starts them in the background